How to Spot a Fake Louis Vuitton Handbag

 Depending on the collection, Louis Vuitton uses a variety of textiles to line their bags: canvas lining in red or honey, fine micro monogram textile, cross-grain leather, tone on tone polyester, or microfiber suede.
 Con-artists pay little to no attention on the interior.
 Most commonly they would line the interior with plastic or cheap tan or brown suede.

-Louis Vuitton uses oxidizing natural cowhide leather that turns a dark golden honey color over time.
+When it comes to the classic monogram Louis Vuitton collection, they use oxidizing natural cowhide leather that turns a dark golden honey color over time.
 Plastic is not used!

 Pay attention to detail.
 Louis Vuitton uses brass and gold metal hardware, not gold painted plastic.
 The zippers should also have the letters “LV” neatly imprinted.
 If you are given pictures from a seller, then go onto a trusted Louis Vuitton website and compare the styles.
 Minor details such as this could save from buying a knockoff.

 The LV on Louis Vuitton bags are always lined up.
 The pattern should never be tilted or not proportionate to the other side.